Town of Beaux Arts Village

 For more information about these rules, please visithttp://your.kingcounty.gov/solidwaste/greenbuilding/construction-demolition.asp.
 For a list of designated recycling facilities, please visit http://your.kingcounty.gov/solidwaste/greenbuilding/rates.asp

-The professional members of our Building Department staff work for the Town under contract.
-As such, their hours are billable to the project for which they perform work.
-Property owners will be billed for the charges associated with these hours.
+The professional consultants staffing our Building Department work for the Town under contract.
+As such, any and all hours that they work are billable to the specific project they are reviewing, inspecting, etc. Property owners will be billed for the charges associated with these hours.
 If you obtain a permit for your project, the charges will be billed as part of the fees for your permit.
-If, for some reason, you do not obtain a permit, the charges will be billed to you separately.
+If, for some reason, you do not need a permit or choose not to move forward with a project, the charges will be billed to you separately.

 Property owners making physical improvements to a detached single-family dwelling can exempt the value of that improvement from their property-tax assessment for three years by applying for a Home Improvement exemption through the King County Department of Assessments.
 Some conditions apply.
 Click here for more information (scroll down to the section titled "Home Improvement") and a link to the needed form on the King County Assessor's website.